IainStevenson/development.standards/README.md

 The following standards/guindance are a summary of many years of experience in software development gained in small medium and large development teams and are a compendium of contributions from many excellent developers who have influenced my current perception of best practice.

-Development, in any language or framework combination, will be working on feature, bug or issue or task `ticket's`, usually recorded with Gherkin like statements in an `issue management system` such as `Jira`.
+Development, in any language or framework combination, will be working on feature, bug, issue or task `ticket's`, usually recorded with Gherkin like statements in an `issue management system` such as `Jira`.

-Tickets are agreed within the Analysis and Design phases, that have passed the accepted `Definition of Ready` (DoR), are completed to the prevailing best practices to the accepted `Defintiion of Done` (DoD).
+Tickets are agreed within the Analysis and Design phases of the workflow, that have passed the accepted `Definition of Ready` (DoR), are completed to the prevailing best practices to the accepted to be worked towards a `Defintiion of Done` (DoD).

 Code written will be managed with a source code management system, probably `Git`, and the team you work within will usually decide on which source code workflow to be adhered to.

 You may assume a default of `trunk-based-workflow` unless your issue is long running in which case `Gitflow` approach may be adopted.
 Either way your team will decide on its own ways of working.
 Some sort of branching flow will be adopted.

 Source code should be commited and pushed often to your working branch with small discrete changes to allow yourself or any other developer to branch or pull from the point in time of that small change at any later time for any reason.